 Genki Textbooks

 For complete beginners, you can choose Genki textbooks to study Japanese.
 Genki is one of the most famous textbook series and is widely used to learn Japanese.
-It is a great textbook series for you to help you build a great foundation of the Japanese language.
+It is a great textbook series to help you build a solid foundation in the Japanese language.

 Lonely Planet Phrasebook and Dictionary

-For touring the country, Lonely Planet Japanese Phrasebook & Dictionary.
+For touring the country, the Lonely Planet Japanese Phrasebook & Dictionary is an excellent choice.
 If you are planning your trip to Japan, then this is a great book to help navigate around.
-The phrases and vocabulary in this book are commonly used and they will sure help you with your daily lives.
+The phrases and vocabulary in this book are commonly used and will surely help you in your daily life.

 Living Language Japanese

-From beginner to advanced, the 3-set coursebook, Living Language Japanese is a great choice for you if you are planning to move to Japan or want to master the daily language.
+From beginner to advanced, the 3-set coursebook, Living Language Japanese, is a great choice if you are planning to move to Japan or want to master the daily language.
 It is thorough but also practical.

 If you prefer a more outlined and regulated learning experience, or if you don’t think you can keep yourself on track, sign yourself up for a course.